genialis/django-rest-framework-reactive/README.rst

 ===

-In addition to running a Django application server instance, you need to also run a separate observer process.
+In addition to running a Django application server instance, you need to also run a separate observer worker process (or multiple of them).
 You may start it by running:

 .. code::

-   python manage.py runobservers
+   python manage.py runworker rest_framework_reactive.worker rest_framework_reactive.poll_observer